abirxdhack/Chat-ID-Bot-Pyro/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

-For questions, suggestions, or support, reach out to [abirxdhack](https://github.com/abirxdhack) via GitHub Issues or Telegram (@TheSmartDev).
+For questions, suggestions, or support, reach out to [abirxdhack](https://github.com/abirxdhack) via GitHub Issues.